Skip to main content

 Appointment will be made on scale and in accordance with the Department of Finance guidelines

-Closing date: 12:00 noon (local Irish time) on the 23rd of June 2025.
+Closing date: 12:00 noon (local Irish time) on the 11th of August 2025.

 Applications must be submitted by the closing date and time specified.
 Any applications which are still in progress at the closing time of 12:00 noon (Local Irish Time) on the specified closing date will be cancelled automatically by the system.
 UCD are unable to accept late applications.